cosmologicon/pygame-text/README.md

 `anchor` specifies how the text is anchored to the given position, when no positioning keyword arguments are passed.
 The two values in `anchor` can take arbitrary values between `0.0` and `1.0`.
 An `anchor` value of `(0,0)`, the default, means that the given position is the top left of the text.
-A value of `(1,1)` means the given position is the bettom right of the text.
+A value of `(1,1)` means the given position is the bottom right of the text.

 ## Destination surface